Celebrities IQ

 Bobby Fischer IQ Has an IQ of 180

-Bobby Fischer is an American chess grandmaster with an estimated IQ of 180.
-He famously became the 11th World Chess Champion by defeating Boris Spassky in the 1972 World Chess Championship, an event that gained global attention as a symbolic clash of the Cold War.
+Bobby Fischer, an American chess grandmaster with an estimated IQ of 180, is considered one of the best chess players of all time.
+He made history by becoming the 11th World Chess Champion, defeating Boris Spassky in the 1972 World Chess Championship - a match that captured global attention during the Cold War.

 Bobby Fischer's IQ